Kursein-dev/kursein-bot/replit.md

 - **DISBOARD**: Interaction for detecting `/bump` commands to manage reminders.
 - **Tracker.gg API**: Used for fetching real-time Rocket League player statistics.
 - **Twitch/YouTube**: Direct web requests are used to check stream status for live notifications (no API keys required for these platforms).
+- **Karuta Bot**: Monitors Karuta (ID: 646937666251915264) messages to detect card drops and scan for wishlist matches.